There are three types of people who have never tried frying a turkey (we’re not counting people who don’t like turkey, of course).

 More info on the Char-Broil The Big Easy Oil-Less Infrared Turkey Fryer:

-If you are on a roll and after another great product that will help you cook healthy, delicious fried food – then check out Groom+Style’s best air fryer review.
+If you are on a roll and after another great product that will help you cook healthy, delicious fried food – then check out Your House Garden’s best air fryer review.